Ah, the first sales rep.

 - Understand the AE will naturally want to do what she’s experienced at.
 Outbound, inbound, relationships, upsell.
 Small deals vs. large deals.
 You’ll get the experience you hire.
 Don’t expend a cold caller to become a field rep that can close $250k deals.
 Or vice-versa.

 - Remember, salary vests and bonuses are earned.
-If you first rep wants say a $140k OTE (on target earnings), with a $70k base and $70k bonus structure, don’t worry that much about it.
+So worry less about what the potential “OTE” (salary+bonus) is for a great AE, and more about if she can just rock it as a closer.
+If your first rep wants, say, a $140k OTE (on-target earnings), with a $70k base and $70k bonus structure, don’t worry that much about it.
 That may seem expensive if you are paying yourself close to nothing.
 But remember, so much of that $140k is contingent.
 If she doesn’t close any customers, she doesn’t earn the bonus.
 And the salary “vests” (i.e., you pay 1/12th of the salary each month).
 A decent AE should pay for herself in 3-4 months, at least break even by then.
 It’s not a huge investment, viewed that way.

 - Expect a fast ramp to a modest quota — but a slow ramp to a large one.
 It’s fair to expect your very first rep to “pay for herself” within 60-90 days if you’re already at $1m in ARR or so.
 I.e., it’s fair to expect a ramp in just a few months to say $10k-$50k a month in bookings.
 But give her breathing room to get to a $400k-$500k quota.
 It’s not easy.
 Make the goals for the first 3 months easier to hit, at least.
 Pay out the bonus in the beginning just for hitting a modest quota.